Implementing Idempotent Retry Logic for Transient FSMA 204 Sync Failures

 )

-def sync_cte_record(record: Dict[str, Any], client: httpx.Client) -> Dict[str, Any]:
+def sync_cte_record(record: dict[str, Any], client: httpx.Client) -> dict[str, Any]:

 if not validate_schema(record):